-18. Trade and other receivables (continued)
+18. Cash and short-term deposits (continued)

 Cash at bank earns interest at floating rates based on daily bank deposit rates.
-The Company has restricted cash of US\$1,380,000 in relation to foreign exchange forward contracts (see Note 25).
+The Company has restricted cash of US\$ 1,380,000 in relation to foreign exchange forward contracts (see Note 24).